bigboy32/MacOnVirtuablox-TheEasyWay/README.md

 This is a script, that will setup mac on virtualbox, the easy way!

 ### How to download?
 On the right side, there is a tab for releases.
 Get the lates release from there.
+Download the source code appropriate for your system (.zip for all, .tar.gz for linux and mac).
 Or just follow this link, to get the latest release https://github.com/bigboy32/MacOnVirtuablox-TheEasyWay/releases

 ### Credits